mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 all Whistlers and responsible for the construction of crèches, mating pagodas, airsails and just about any of the other contraptions the species uses.
-Neuters are the only sex that can ‘whistle’ in the lower frequencies and therefore the only ones who can speak with humans without the assistance of a frequency modulation device.
+Neuters are the only sex that can 'whistle' in the lower frequencies and therefore the only ones who can speak with humans without the assistance of a frequency modulation device.
 In fact, neuters